 “I thought you liked me?”
 I wheedle.

 We leave it at that.
 Later in the day, Minehan organizes another swim lesson.
-This time I’m restricted to the deck while the 3D girls hold him up in the water.
-He claims to feel more relaxed knowing they won’t molest him.
-They balk at the mouth-to-mouth training he refuses to do with me.
+This time I am restricted to the deck while the 3D girls hold him up in the water.
+He claims to feel more relaxed knowing they do not want to molest him.
+They balk at the mouth-to-mouth training he refusesd0to do with me.
 He makes two laps that day, praising his new coaches for getting him past his mental obstacles.
 I state he is acting ‘mental.’
 David puts on a show of ‘mental’ poses.

 Jack buys everyone pizza at ‘Noch’s’ extolling our PE exercise.
 He worries he is getting a pot-belly.
 Minehan calls him a ‘pot-headed jelly belly.’
 Jack and David pass around their sketches of the Lampoon staff.